ctphoenix/Python-Course-Material/chapter9.md

 In this exercise, we will fit a classification model to determine whether a movie will be profitable or not.
 NOTE: let's have them tune max_depth on their own.

+In this exercise, we will use both classifiers to determine whether a movie will be profitable or not.

 *** =instructions

-- Next, we will fit two models to predict whether a movie will be profitable or not.
+- Call an instance of `LogisticRegression()`, and store as `linear_classifier`.
+- Call an instance of `RandomForestClassifier()` with `max_depth=3` and, `random_state=0`, and store as `forest_classifier`.
+- Using both classifiers, call `cross_val_predict()` to fit both classifiers using `df[all_covariates]` and `classification_outcome` with 10 cross-validation folds.
+    - Store the predictions as `linear_regression_predicted` and `forest_regression_predicted`, respectively.
+- Call `accuracy_score()` to compare the accuracy of `classification_outcome` and your cross-validated predictions.
+How well do these perform?
-- Let's finish our analysis by inspecting which variables appear to be the most important for predicting profitability according to the random forest model.
+- Code is provided below to inspect which variables appear to be the most important for predicting profitability according to the random forest model.
+Which variables are most important?
-- - How well does this do?

 *** =hint
+- This exercise makes heavy use of `sklearn` functions.
+Feel free to consult its manuals for help.

 *** =pre_exercise_code
 ```{python}